axibase/atsd/api/data/series/interpolate.md

 1. Load samples for the selection interval specified with `startDate` and `endDate` parameters.
 2. If `OUTER` boundary mode is enabled, load one value before and one value after the selection interval to interpolate leading and trailing values.
 3. Create evenly spaced timestamps within the selection interval.
-The timestamps can be aligned to a calendar or start/end time of the selection interval.
+Timestamps can be aligned to a calendar or start/end time of the selection interval.
 4. For each timestamp, calculate the value from the two nearest neighbor samples using `linear` or `step` interpolation function.
 5. If `fill` parameter is enabled, add missing leading and trailing values.